liptzn1101/learngit/readme.txt

-Git is a verion control systeam.
+Git is a distributed verion control systeam.
 Git is free software.